mlcommons/algorithmic-efficiency/RULES.md

 </details>
 <br>

-Valid submissions must rely on new algorithmic or mathematical ideas and should not use software engineering approaches to speed up basic operations in `PyTorch`, `JAX`, their dependencies, the operating system, or the hardware.
+Valid submissions must rely on new algorithmic or mathematical ideas and should not use software engineering approaches to speed up primitive operations in `PyTorch`, `JAX`, their dependencies, the operating system, or the hardware.

 <details>
 <summary>Examples:</summary>